Brendan the Navigator: Patronage

 Brendan the Navigator (Brénainn moccu Alti or Brénainn maccu Alti as he is often known in medieval Irish) is the patron saint of two Irish dioceses, Kerry and Clonfert.
 He is also a patron saint of boatmen, mariners, travellers, elderly adventurers, whales, the United States Navy, and also of portaging canoes (carrying canoes overland).

 Establishments

 St Brendan's activities as a churchman, however, were developed in Western Ireland, where his most important foundations are found, i.e., Ardfert (County Kerry), Inishdadroum (County Clare), Annaghdown (County Galway), and Clonfert (County Galway).
 His name is perpetuated in numerous place names and landmarks along the Irish coast (e.g., Brandon Hill, Brandon Point, Mount Brendan, Brandon Well, Brandon Bay, Brandon Head).

 Brendan's most celebrated foundation was Clonfert Cathedral, in the year 563, over which he appointed Moinenn as Prior and Head Master.
 Brendan was interred in Clonfert.

-The group of ecclesiastical remains at Ardfert is one of the most interesting and instructive now existing in Ireland.
-The ruins of the ancient Cathedral of St Brendan, and of its annexed chantries and detached chapels, form a very complete reliquary of Irish ecclesiastical architecture, in its various orders and ages, from the plain but solid Danhliag of the seventh or eighth century to some late and most ornate examples of medieval Gothic.
-Following the Reformation, the cathedral was finally dismantled in A.D.
+The ruins of the ancient Cathedral of St. Brendan, and of its annexed chantries and detached chapels, contained examples of Irish ecclesiastic architecture from the seventh or eighth century to the medieval Gothic period.
+Following the Reformation, the cathedral was dismantled in A.D.
 1641.